-Luz Elena Elias is an associate attorney at OLIVARES's litigation department and is a member of the Life Sciences Group.
-Her professional practice focuses on Intellectual Property Litigation, Trademarks, Patents and Administrative Litigation, as well as Regulatory Advisory and the Linkage System.
+Luz Elena Elias is an associate attorney in OLIVARES's litigation department and is a member of the Life Sciences Group.
+Her professional practice focuses on Intellectual Property Litigation, Trademark, Patent and Administrative litigation, as well as Regulatory advisory and the Linkage system.